ayantot/Rock-me-WCS/README.md

 # Rock-me-WCS

-Create a date website for asteroids (Wild Code School project2)
+For this project we decided to create a date website (like Tinder) for the asteroids alone in the universe.

+It's the second project in group for the Wild Code School at La Loupe.

+Group:

+- FAINTRENIE Antoine
+- ROBERT Mickaël
+- PINGLOT Fabrice
+- TEGNY Thomas